jcjorel/clonesquad-ec2-pet-autoscaler/docs/FAQ.md

 [`ec2.schedule.max_cpu_crediting_instances`](CONFIGURATION_REFERENCE.md#ec2schedulemax_cpu_crediting_instances) to `0%`.
 Once set, burstable instances would be stopped immediatly as any other instance types.

-## I'am NOT using AWS ALB/NLB/CLB but a Third-Party Load-Balancer to server requests to my CloneSquad.
-Is there any specific recommendations in this context?
+## I'am NOT using AWS ALB/NLB/CLB but a Third-Party Load-Balancer to server requests toward my CloneSquad fleet.
+Are there any specific recommendations in this context?

 Yes, there are.
 When CloneSquad does not manage TargetGroups (i.e. not served by ALB/NLB/CLB), it does not have access to a builtin 'draining' mechanism.
 Said differently, when CloneSquad is draining an EC2 instances, when used with TargetGroups, AWS mechanisms will take care to stop sending new connections to